Finanta logo

 Visit Finanta

-Finanta is best for low-to-moderate income entrepreneurs, homebuyers, and nonprofit organizations in the Philadelphia region who prioritize mission-aligned lending and value technical assistance over absolute lowest rates.
-The main caveat is geographic limitation to specific service areas and lack of transparent pricing information on their website, requiring direct contact for rate and term quotes.
+Finanta is profile signals for low-to-moderate income entrepreneurs, homebuyers, and nonprofit organizations in the Philadelphia region who prioritize mission-aligned lending and value technical assistance over absolute lowest rates.
+The main caveat is geographic limitation to specific service areas and lack of listed pricing information on their website, requiring direct contact for rate and term quotes.

 • Low-to-moderate income entrepreneurs wanting to start or expand small businesses with coaching support